elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 A blueprint is a practical document.
 It is not a poem.
 It is a set of engineering instructions designed to bear weight.
 And what was this blueprint designed to build?
 It was not a theocracy.
 It was not an empire.
 It was a social immune system capable of withstanding the viruses of division, greed, and chaos.

 He would not have used these modern words, of course.
 The language of 21st-century sociology was not his.
-But the core principles he laid down—the absolute sanctity of life, the abolition of predatory debt, the annihilation of racial hierarchy, the protection of the vulnerable, and the code of personal integrity—are the very pillars upon which any functional society must be built.
+But the core principles he laid down—the absolute sanctity of life, the abolition of ==predatory== debt, the annihilation of racial hierarchy, the protection of the vulnerable, and the code of personal integrity—are the very pillars upon which any functional society must be built.

 He was not just describing a moral vision; he was engineering a social reality.